Tests for childhood acute lymphoblastic leukaemia (ALL)

 Waiting for test results can be a very worrying time.
 You might have contact details for a children’s cancer specialist nurse and you can contact them for information if you need to.
 It can help to talk to a close friend or relative about how you feel.

-You can also contact the Cancer Research UK nurses for support on freephone 0808 800 4040.
+You can also contact the Cancer Research UK information nurses for support on freephone 0808 800 4040.
 The lines are open from 9am to 5pm, Monday to Friday.

 Treatment